jina-ai/jina/README.md

 pip install -U jina
 ```

-More install options including Conda, Docker and Windows [can be found here](https://docs.jina.ai/get-started/install/).
+More install options including Conda, Docker, and Windows [can be found here](https://docs.jina.ai/get-started/install/).

 If you are upgrading from Jina 2: Please remove version 2, then install version 3. (`pip uninstall jina && pip install -U jina`)